-Smoked Lamb Meatballs, made with ground lamb shoulder, are jam-packed with flavor and offer an awesome way to jazz up any pita sandwich!
+Smoked Lamb Meatballs, made with ground lamb shoulder, are jam-packed with flavor and offer an awesome way to jazz up any pita sandwich.
+Don’t like lamb?
+Try smoking this first and see how the flavor mellows out and adds a ton of flavor.

 I didn’t grow up eating lamb.
-But as an adult I’ve really grown to love and appreciate it’s distinct earthy and slightly gamey, not to mention savory, flavors.
+But as an adult I’ve really grown to love and appreciate it’s distinct earthy and savory, flavors.
 And it takes to smoke like a champ!
 We’re constantly testing out new ways to enjoy lamb, like these lamb lollipops, burgers, smoked chops, or even smoking an entire lamb shoulder (and pulling it like pulled pork for lamb sliders).

 Enter these smoked lamb meatballs!